 The XModules installers do not include the UI.Vision browser extension itself.
 You can download the UI Vision core module here: - UI.Vision for Chrome - UI.Vision for Firefox - UI.Vision for Edge License: End User License Agreement (EULA)

 Just run the setup file, it takes care of everything.
 The installation is only done in your user account, so no admin rights are required.
 To test that everything works correctly, switch UI.Vision RPA to file storage mode.
 The screencast below shows the installation process:

 As an optional last step, you can customize the UI.Vision home folder location.

 By default, UI.Vision RPA uses "

 In some companies the download of EXE installers/files is blocked.
 If this happens to you, please use the ZIP file download link.
 To install from the ZIP archive, unzip the archive and then run "1install.bat".
-This is almost the same procedure that is used in the macOS and Linux versions below.

 (1) Run the downloaded macOS installer (admin rights required).

 (2.)
 (Optional) You can customize the UI.Vision RPA home folder location.